MEET JASMINE: She was recently diagnosed with stage II (T2N1) HR+/HER2- eBC

 The iDFS benefit seen in the stage II subgroup was consistent with the overall population

-Results from the stage II subgroup are exploratory and hypothesis-generating; as such, there was no statistical procedure controlling for type 1 error.
+The 5-year analysis was prespecified and observational in nature; as such, there was no prespecified statistical procedure controlling for type 1 error.

 iDFS was defined as the time from randomization to the date of the first event of local invasive breast cancer recurrence, regional invasive recurrence, distant recurrence, contralateral invasive breast cancer, second primary non-breast invasive cancer (excluding basal and squamous cell carcinomas of the skin), or death (any cause).2